A 78-card tarot deck inspired by the plants and animals of North America, signed by the artist.

 - Deck and book presented together in a sturdy two-part box with raised detailing

 We believe in Emi’s commitment to the environment and sincere study of Indigenous wisdom and teachings, particularly as a pathway to coming into right relationship with our planet and the natural world.
-We appreciate that where Native symbols and stories are referenced, they are done so respectfully and are not detatched from their contexts – and agree with her that to completely omit Native philosophy in a deck about the flora and fauna of North America would be to whitewash an already colonised land.
+We appreciate that where Native symbols and stories are referenced, they are done so respectfully and are not detatched from their contexts – and agree with Emi that to omit Native philosophy in a deck about the flora and fauna of North America would be to whitewash an already colonised land.
 We are further encouraged that the deck’s creation was overseen by a Native American friend.
 We also appreciate Emi’s choice to donate a portion of deck profits to Indigenous and environmental non-profits.
 Yet, even with such positive intentions, we are living in a context of white supremacy that harms, marginalises and disadvantages Black, Indigenous and people of colour every single day.
-Though we have decided to resume sales of this deck, we remain open to conversation with our community around this deck – and any that we sell – and continue to learn and adapt in line with our values.
+Though we have decided to resume sales of this deck on a not-for-profit basis, we remain open to conversation with our community around this deck – and any that we sell – and continue to learn and adapt in line with our values.